awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-publishing-applications.md

 The output of the `sam publish` command includes a link to the AWS Serverless Application Repository directly to your application\.
 You can also go to the AWS Serverless Application Repository landing page directly and search for your application\.

-Your application is set to private by default, so it is not visible to other AWS Accounts\.
-In order to share your application with others, you must either make it public or grant permission to a specific list of AWS Accounts\.
-For information on sharing your application using the AWS CLI see [Using Resource\-Based Policies for AWS Serverless Application Repository](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/access-control-resource-based.html)\.
-For information on sharing your application using the console see [Sharing an Application through the Console](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/serverless-app-publishing-applications.html#share-application)\.
+Your application is set to private by default, so it isn't visible to other AWS accounts\.
+In order to share your application with others, you must either make it public or grant permission to a specific list of AWS accounts\.
+For information on sharing your application by using the AWS CLI, see [Using Resource\-based Policies for the AWS Serverless Application Repository](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/access-control-resource-based.html)\.
+For information on sharing your application using the console, see [Sharing an Application Through the Console](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/serverless-app-publishing-applications.html#share-application)\.

 ## Additional Topics<a name="serverless-sam-template-publishing-applications-additional-topics"></a>
 + [AWS SAM Template Metadata Section Properties](serverless-sam-template-publishing-applications-metadata-properties.md)